Last updated: September 12, 2022

 A private water well may be drilled to use for a potable water supply, residential or farming irrigation, groundwater testing or geothermal climate control.
-All wells in Maryland must be drilled by a licensed well driller and accompanied with an Application for Permit to Drill Well issued by the Anne Arundel County Department of Health.
+All wells in Maryland must be drilled by a licensed Master Well Drillers and accompanied by an Application for Permit to Drill Well issued by the Anne Arundel County Department of Health.

 What steps must be taken to install and use a private water well?